Pilates Tips and Workouts for Beginners

-- As you pump, inhale for four “pumps” and exhale for four “pumps.”
+- As you pump, inhale for three “pumps” and exhale for three “pumps.”
 Repeat until you’ve done 100 pumps.

 2. Ab Roll-Up

-- Inhale and roll back slightly; then exhale to roll all the way back down (one vertebra at a time) until you’re flat on the floor again.
+- Round your spine, and lean back slightly.
+Slowly roll all the way down, one vertebra at a time, until you’re flat on the floor

 3. One Leg Circle